Money in Philippines

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 20 August monetary policy meeting, the Central Bank of the Philippines (BSP) decided to leave the overnight reverse repurchase facility at 2.25%.
+At its monetary policy meeting on 22 September, the Central Bank of the Philippines maintained the overnight reverse repurchase facility rate at its record low of 2.00%, marking the seventh successive hold and matching market analysts’ expectations.